 On a balmy evening, the Cairns Lagoon on the bustling Esplanade is a popular watering hole for many looking to cool down in the Tropical North Queensland heat.
 For a great frame, angle your camera to give the illusion of an infinity-like pool over the Coral Sea.
 A local fun fact is the iconic Woven Fish sculptures at the Lagoon are giant interpretations of traditional Torres Strait Island Culture practices of weaving smaller fish forms with palm trees.

 If you didn’t already know, Tropical North Queensland is home to a number of seriously spectacular swimming holes and waterfalls, including Babinda Boulders.
 Boasting beautiful swimming and picnic areas, this tropical rainforest paradise is just over an hour from Cairns near the sleepy town of Babinda.
 Wander along the gentle 2km rainforest walk to three lookouts where you can admire thundering water surging over giant granite boulders creating mini waterfalls.
 Or float in the large rainforest pool near the the car park.
 Local tip: stop in at the famous Babinda Bakery to stock up on yummy treats, savoury or sweet.

 Glide above the World Heritage-listed Wet Tropics rainforest with Skyrail Rainforest Cableway, either starting your journey at Smithfield, or at the top of the range at the colourful village of Kuranda.
-For a little extra coin, treat yourself to the Diamond View Gondola for sweeping views through the glass floor or feel the fresh breeze between your ears on the roofless Canopy Glider.
+For a little extra coin, treat yourself to the Diamond View Gondola for sweeping views through the glass floor.
 One of the best pictures along the trip is of the mighty Barron Falls.
 During the wet season, you’ll likely hear it before you see it.

 Cuddling a Koala